prasannavl/icomponent/README.md

 - **Help.
 I don't see anything on the screen.**

 The default render function is a `noop`.

-You need to set `IDefault.render`.
+You have 3 options:

+- Use one of the adaptor packages directly
+- Set `IDefault.render`
+- Implement `_render`

 One could argue that it could have a sensible default like setting innerHTML, or mutate the DOM with `appendChild`, etc. But this way, it's explicit and will simply not render.
 You just need to do it once.

 Alternatively, you can also override `_render`, write your own render logic and make subclasses out of it.
 This is already shown for `lit-html` in the examples above.
-In the future, I'd like to consider maintaining components like `LitIComponent`, `HyperIComponent`, `ReactIComponent` as separate supported components.

 - **`attributesChanged` not fired**